 The sphenopalatine ganglion is a nerve bundle which is located behind the nose.
 In people affected by CHs, low-voltage electrical stimulation of of the SPG can relieve the pain of a CH attack.
 SPG stimulation requires the implantation of a device – which is smaller than an almond – into the side of the face.

 General anaesthetic is used to implant the device, and a small incision is made in the upper gum on the side most affected by CHs.
 The implantation procedure takes around an hour, and there is no visible scarring.
 After implantation, people affected by CHs can activate the device to stimulate the SPG by using a handheld monitor when they feel an attack coming on.
 The SPG can also be stimulated between attacks to reduce their frequency.

 The causes of cluster headaches are unknown, so it is not possible to prevent the development of the CHs disorder itself.
-However, smoking tobacco is a known cause of CHs, and giving up smoking may therefore reduce a person’s chances of developing them.
+However, using tobacco products is a known cause of CHs, and giving up tobacco products may therefore reduce a person’s chances of developing CHs.

 People who are affected by CHs can take measures to prevent headache attacks, including avoiding triggers and making healthy lifestyle choices.

 Keeping a diary of the circumstances surrounding one’s CHs can help a person to identify any possible triggers of headache attacks within a bout of CHs.
 Logging one’s CHs can also potentially help to establish the overall triggers of CH bouts, such as seasonal changes.

 The affected person can then make lifestyle choices aimed at avoiding triggers, e.g. not wearing perfume in Spring and Fall, if their bouts of CHs generally occur during seasonal changes and strong smells are found to be a likely triggering factor.